Avatar Systems: Crisis and turnaround (1994–1997)

 The computing press characterized Avatar's rollout of their drives as "quiet".
 Despite Thai banks investing $25 million in the company, they had only gained one other customer, Olivetti, by early 1994.
 Shipments were so slow that in February or March 1994, a sales report tallied the number of drives shipped for the month at 35 units.
 Despite this, Avatar remained optimistic that they would ship at least 20,000 units by the year's end, with a new, 60,000-square-foot factory in Thailand set to produce 50,000 units per year in 1995.
 In March 1994, they gained two new customers, Hewlett-Packard and QMS.

 However, by mid-1994, successor drives with higher capacities had failed to materialize, while sales had stalled completely.
 Around May or June 1994, the founders temporarily shut down operations while they looked for new executive talent.
 In October 1994, they hired Robert Martell, a veteran of Seagate Technology, who promptly laid off 50 of its 90 employees and hired several other ex-Seagate employees to round out the new executive team and develop a new product map.
-The company spent the majority of 1995 incognito and generated no revenue for the year while building up their next generation of drives.
 In November 1995, they re-materialized, announcing preliminary licensing deals with Apple, Intergraph, and Acer.
 In January 1996, they secured their first new design win in two years with Acer, who offered Avatar's new 130-MB removable cartridge hard drive (rebranded as the HARDiskette) on some of their laptop models.
 In May 1996, Avatar inked an agreement with laptop maker Mitsuba to supply them with the same drive.
 In January 1997 they delivered a 210-MB version of the HARDiskette.